TapWithUs/tap-unity-plugin/README.md

 ## Compatible with

-TAP Plugin for Unity is compatible with iOS, Android and Windows Standalone platforms.
+TAP Plugin for Unity is compatible with iOS and Android.
+### We're working on completing the project to support the Windows Standalone platform.

 ## Integration